The Connection between Mergers and AGN Activity in Simulated and Observed Massive Galaxies: Methods

 \subsubsection{A new automated method to select mergers}

+Simple cuts on $S\left(G, \M{20}\right)$ have been found to separate many $z < 0.25$ systems with bright nuclei and bright tidal tails, which together can indicate recent or ongoing merger activity \citep{Lotz2004}.
+Similarly, simple cuts on asymmetry have been found to identify highly disturbed systems out to $z=3$ \citep{Conselice2003}.
+However, we find that simple cuts on synthetic image morphologies do not accurately identify intrinsic mergers.
+Instead, we pursue an automated approach to merger classification, which gives more accurate merger classifications.

-There are a number of approaches to automated merger classification based on either the multidimensional space of morphological diagnostics or based on the image pixel values themselves. \citet{Snyder2019} use a random forest ensemble learning method to classify mergers based on a number of non-parametric diagnostics including those described in this work.
-Such an approach allows for direct comparisons with other diagnostic-based classifiers in the literature, at the cost of missing features not present in the diagnostics used.
-Other studies such as \citet{Huertas-Company2018, Huertas-Company2019} use deep-learning methods to robustly identify morphological features from image pixel values at the cost of large training set sizes and greater difficulty in direct comparisons with other work.
+There are a number of approaches to automated merger classification based on either the multidimensional space of morphological diagnostics or the image pixel values themselves. \citet{Nevin2019} perform linear discriminant analysis on a seven-dimensional morphological diagnostic parameter space to generate a classifier that robustly classifies major and minor mergers separately, but not together.
+Both \citet{Goulding2018} and \citet{Snyder2019} use a random forest ensemble learning method to classify mergers based on a number of parametric and non-parametric diagnostics, including those described in this work.
+Such approaches allow for direct comparisons with diagnostic-based observations at the potential cost of missing merger-relevant features not present within the diagnostics.
+Other studies such as \citet{Huertas-Company2018, Huertas-Company2019,Bottrell2019,Ferreira2020,Ciprijanovic2020,Bickley2021} use deep-learning methods to robustly identify morphological features from image pixel values themselves, at the cost of large training set size requirements and greater difficulty in direct comparisons with other work.

-We choose a simple decision tree (DT) method for classifying mergers from the synthetic images.
-DTs are a non-parametric method that subdivides the multidimensional parameter space using simple if-then-else statements.
-At each step of the tree, a feature subdivision is chosen by identifying the subdivision with the largest reduction in entropy.
-DTs benefit from their ease of interpretability and similarity to common observational methods which set flat cuts on merger diagnostics.
-However, as many other methods, they require careful tuning of the relevant hyperparameters as they may quickly overfit the training data.
-Finally, they may also present biases toward the majority class when trained on unbalanced training sets.
-Since intrinsic mergers are more rare relative to non-mergers, we weight the merging systems more highly in training the DT, inversely proportional to the class frequency.
+We choose a random forest (RF) ensemble learning method for classifying mergers from our synthetic images.
+RFs are a non-parametric method that generates decision trees to subdivide the multidimensional parameter space.
+At each step of a given tree, a feature subdivision is chosen by identifying the subdivision with the largest reduction in entropy.
+RFs benefit from their ability to be trained on high-level summary statistics rather than full astronomical images.
+However, as with many other methods, they require careful tuning of the many hyperparameters.

+When trained on unbalanced training sets, random forests may also present biases towards the majority class.
+Since intrinsic mergers are rare relative to non-mergers, we perform a random undersampling of the majority class (non-mergers) to bring the two classes into balance.
+Results change little when we instead apply random oversampling of the minority (mergers) class.
+However, these sampling techniques are not perfect, and any ML classifier will suffer in classification precision when trained on strongly imbalanced data.